Click the links below for help with drug and alcohol addiction in Cambridgeshire

 For more information about therapies available in Cambridgeshire, call us today on 0800 326 5559

-There are an array of holistic therapies that clients will be able to access.
+There are an array of holistic therapies in Cambridgeshire that clients will be able to access.
 These provide an alternative therapeutical perspective to the more commonly used talk-based therapies that have traditionally featured heavily in drug and alcohol rehab.

 Research has indicated that art therapy helps clients process early traumatic experiences in their, lives as the parts of the brain a person engages with during the creative activities designed by the therapist can slowly begin to rebalance the areas of the brain that have been affected by trauma.